andreasplesch/x_ite_dom/README.md

 ## Events

-Event handling currently covers most(all?) sensor events.
+Event handling currently covers all inputOutput and outputOnly fields, whichh includes all sensor and interpolator events.

-Events originate from x3d sensor nodes.
+Mouse events originate from x3d sensor nodes.
 This means that the x3d scene has to have such a sensor node (TouchSensor) for any mouse events to be dispatched.

-See tests/cobweb_d3.js for an example.
+See tests/cobweb_d3.js and tests/interactiveTransformations.xhtml for examples.

-Event type names parallel x3d field names for sensors.
-The name construction is "x3d" + sensor_type + "_" + x3d event name.
+Event type names parallel x3d field names.
+The name construction is "x3d" + "_" + x3d event name.

 This means the usual events such as 'click' or 'mouseover' are not available.
-However, there are similar events for x3d sensors albeit with other names (for example x3dTouchSensor_isOver).
+However, there are similar events for x3d sensors albeit with other names (for example x3d_isOver).

 The onevent attributes are not available.
 Use el.addEventListener() instead.